View Categories

 More generally reliability is one of two primary qualities of a measure, the other being validity.
 Unreliability is contamination of scores by random error of measurement, invalidity is contamination by systematic error.
 To take a silly but easy to understand example, say we have an old bathroom scales:

-- If it’s badly calibrated and weighs everything about 5% heavier than it should then it has poor validity and a systematic bias.
-This is not a random error of measurement, it’s a ratio bias of +5%.
+• If it’s badly calibrated and weighs everything about 5% heavier than it should then it has poor validity and a systematic bias.
+This is not a random error of measurement, it’s a ratio, or multiplicative, bias of +5% and will show zero when there is nothing on it.
+It actually has good reliability.

-- If it’s badly calibrated and even with nothing on it it shows 200g and always weighs everything 200g heavier than it should then again it has poor validity, it actually has a constant additive bias of 200g (and you’d have hoped to have noticed this by checking what it said with nothing on it).
+• If it’s badly calibrated and even with nothing on it it shows 200g and always weighs everything 200g heavier than it should then again it has poor validity, it actually has a constant additive bias of 200g (and you’d have hoped to have noticed this by checking what it said with nothing on it).
+Again, it has good reliability.

-- If it is inconsistent, perhaps the dial/pointer is sticky and no two measures of the same thing are the same exactly, they vary by a few grams every time something is taken off them and put back on them then they (probably) have unreliability.
-You might index this using the standard deviation or variance of the repeated measurements or, if you know the correct weights you are putting on the scales, you can index this with mean squared error.
+• If it is inconsistent, perhaps the dial/pointer is sticky and no two measures of the same thing are the same exactly, they vary by a few grams every time that something is taken off them and put back on them then they (probably) have unreliability: random variance contaminating your readings.
+You might index this using the standard deviation or variance of the repeated measurements or, if you know the correct weights you are putting on the scales, you can index this with “mean squared error”.

-- However, you might notice that the variation isn’t random, in fact, it’s pretty consistent that the first weight is about 3% higher than the second.
+• However, you might notice that the variation isn’t random, in fact, it’s pretty consistent that the first weight is about 3% higher than the second.
 Now we have a systematic effect not a random one and we’re back to poor validity rather than unreliability.
+Similarly, it might be that the readings are affected by the ambient temperature and are lower the warmer the surroundings.
+That is a non-random source of error so it’s invalidity not unreliability but if you don’t notice the relationship with temperature it will seem like unreliability.

 The other complication is that sometimes possible biasing variables/effects are fairly clear like the difference between the first and second weighing in the example of the scales above.
 However, often we have many potential or even highly plausible biasing effects.
-Perhaps a plausible one for bathroom scales might be air temperature.
+As noted above, the example of temperature is one such.
 If higher temperatures tend to reduce the weight the scale reports then we have a systematic biasing effect.
-However, if we didn’t know that this was a possible bias and tested the scales with the same range of weights in many settings without recording the air temperatures we would have rolled the effect of temperature and treated it as random and it would be reported as unreliability. if we suspect an effect of temperature we might measure it with each weighing and put into our measurement model as a potential biasing effect.
-Pragmatically, this only really matters if the biasing variable is something we could control: so precise weighing (not with bathroom scales) might be done.
+However, if we didn’t know that this was a possible bias and tested the scales with the same range of weights in many settings without recording the air temperatures we would have rolled the effect of temperature and treated it as random and it would be reported as unreliability.
+If we suspect an effect of temperature we might measure the temperature at the same time as doing each weighing and put into our measurement model as a potential biasing effect.
+Pragmatically, this only really matters if the biasing variable is something we could control: so precise weighing might be done if we take into account ambient temperature even though it is distorting the direct readings.

 Apart from generally using multiple indicator measures the other complexity in our field is that we almost never have “correct” measures: we don’t have a set of people of known and constant well-being we could ask to complete our measures.
 The difference from calibrating scales is fairly clear and it has a big impact on what is often called “validation” of our measures but which I think should be called “psychometric exploration” (or just perhaps “psychometric evaluation”).
 Because we don’t have “correct” measures of internal states we not only don’t know in advance whether some things are biasing or not but it may also be that they are valid impacts on the correct scores not sources of invalidity in the measure.
 The commonest example is probably gender.
 A lot of work on MH/WB/psychological measure aspires to show that they have “measurement invariance” across gender, i.e. that gender doesn’t bias the scores.
 But what if gender, at least in some cultures and countries really does affect well-being?
 Is it likely in most contemporary cultures and countries that people rejecting binary gender classification will have the same well-being as either those accepting the male or the female category?
 If we choose items for a new measure well-being so their combined score shows to effect of gender is it that we have produced a new, gender unbiased measure or is it that we have reduced the domains of well-being that the measure covers and reducing its content validity as we removed items that tapped real effects of gender on well-being (= effects that impact on “real” well-being).
 (Please: don’t go creating new measures of well-being for the general or most help-seeking populations, we have enough already … of course if you think we need a new one for say a neuro-atypical population, perhaps you have a case.)